vdayanand/Jill.jl/README.md

 ### Options
 Specifies the operation to perform.
 You can choose from the following options:
   - `create-package`: Create a new package project.
-  - `create-exec`: Generate an executable.
+  - `create-exec`: Generate an application.
   - `install`: Install an existing package.

 ### Installation